marcusanthonylorenzo/open-ai-chatbot/README.md

 |---|

 ##### **My primary objectives** were:
-- To practice the best coding conventions to my knowledge...having only learnt for the last 6 months.
+- To practice the best coding conventions **to my knowledge**...having only learnt for the last 6 months.
 - Practice TDD on business logic.
 - To store JSON response objects into a variable, to save API call limits.
 - To account for the possibility of this project scaling to a high-volume (many people start to code without considering the trail of data that get tangled up over time).